 The Icelandic horse is one of the world's most unique horse breeds.
 A purebred descendant of its Viking ancestors from the 9th century, the Icelandic horse is a product of isolation and a thousand years of breeding for good riding qualities, resulting in a gentle, friendly disposition and calm manner that make them a delight for anyone to ride.
 Horseback riding is an all year activity.

 The only white water jet boat company in Europe, a “must do” when in Iceland.
 Conveniently located on the Golden Circle route, Iceland Riverjet operates in the white water rapids of Hvita river below Gullfoss waterfall.
 From the moment the accelerator hits the floor your adrenaline will hit the roof!
-Speed through narrow basalt canyon, be exhilarated by 360 spins on the “milky white” river and jump the rapids like James Bond!
-While onboard, you also get to enjoy amazing scenery, open deltas, dramatic canyons, white water rapids and rich bird life.
-The 40 minute river ride guarantees an adrenaline rush for both young and old!
-Be one of many passengers who safely experienced the thrill of real white water jet boating in Iceland!
-The perfect add-on then you visit Geysir, Gullfoss and Thingvellir !
+Speed through a narrow basalt canyon, be exhilarated by 360 spins on the “milky white” river and jump the rapids like James Bond!

 River Rafting in the swirling waters of glacial rivers is a challenge as well as an unforgettable experience.
 The trips go through majestic canyons in several of the rivers in South Iceland.
 This is one of the most popular activities here in the region.
 The season usually starts in May and ends in late September.

 There are several dive sites in Iceland in both the ocean and fresh water.
-Temperatures range from 2°C – 10°C so all dives are dry suit dives.
+Temperatures range from 2°C– 10°C so all dives are dry suit dives.
 One of the most popular dive sites in South Iceland is in the lava ravine Silfra.
-Silfra is a lava ravine in Thingvellir, the Parliament Plains, caused by the drift of the two continental plates Eurasia and America.
-The ravine constantly receives new groundwater that originates from the glaciers and has been filtrated through the lava for 10 – 20 years.
-The diving here in clear water is certainly unique, even on a global scale.
-Just below is the Lake Thingvallavatn, which under optimal conditions has an astonishing visibility of up to 120 meters!
+Silfra is a lava ravine at Thingvellir, caused by the drift of the Eurasian and American tectonic plates.

 Skógar Folk Museum

-Skógar Folk Museum was founded in 1949 on the initiative of Þórður Tómasson, the curator.
-He was born in 1921 and developed interest in Icelandic culture and its conservation at an early age.
-Together with his work at the museum, Þórður has published many books on aspects of Icelandic folk culture.
-In 1997 Þórður’s contribution to cultural history was recognized when he was awarded an honorary doctorate of the University of Iceland.
-Over 25.000 people visit this enchanting museum each year. Þórður is a charismatic character that is always well remembered by museum visitors.
+Skógar Folk Museum was founded in 1949 at the initiative of Þórður Tómasson, the curator.
+He was born in 1921 and developed an interest in Icelandic culture and its conservation at an early age.
+Along with his work at the museum, Þórður has published many books on aspects of Icelandic folk culture.
+In 1997 Þórður’s contribution to cultural history was recognized when he was awarded an honorary doctorate at the University of Iceland.
+Over 25,000 people visit this enchanting museum each year. Þórður is a charismatic character who is always wellremembered by museum visitors.

 Snowmobiling in Iceland

-Snowmobile tours provide a unique opportunity to mix adventure and sightseeing experiences together, and are a key to a great day in Iceland.
+Snowmobile tours provide a unique opportunity to combine an adventure and sightseeing experience, and are a key to a great day in Iceland.
 This is usually an all-year activity, in the summer you will snowmobile on Mýrdalsjökull Glacier.
-The view from the glacier top and feeling of exclusivity provide extra excitement to this activity.
-In high winter, depending on snow and weather conditions, the snowmobiles are sometimes moved closer to Reykjavík.
+The view from the glacier top and feeling of exclusivity add an extra excitement to this activity.

 Swimming in Iceland